5 Reasons to Visit the Istria Region in Croatia

 Truffles

-Istria is famous for truffles.
-These large black or white mushrooms have a specific taste you love or hate.
-They are a delicacy for enhancing foods and, some say, an aphrodisiac, usually found in the woods.
+Istria is especially famous for truffles.
+These large black or white mushrooms have a distinctive taste that you either love or hate.
+Moreover, they are considered a delicacy for enhancing various dishes and, some say, even act as an aphrodisiac.
+Typically, they are found in the region’s dense woodlands.

 Like many mushrooms, they like moist and well-covered areas with fertile grounds.
 Just like in Italy, truffle hunting is a tradition in this region.
 Most truffle hunters are based in the center of Istria in towns like Motovun (Motovun woods) or Buje.
 The traditional truffle hunters accompany trained specialized dogs who smell the truffles.